markjprice/cs10dotnet6/docs/chapter19/README.md

 IDialer dialer = DependencyService.Get<IDialer>();
 ```

-> **.NET MAUI Essentials** includes a `PhoneDialer` component, so we will use that in our project rather than have to define our own phone dialer dependency service.
+> **.NET MAUI Essentials** includes a `PhoneDialer` component, so we will use that in our project rather than define our own phone dialer dependency service.

 ## Understanding .NET MAUI user interface components